genidma/teatime-accessibility/README.md

 - - code submission for the initial photosensitive version by @shanaya-gupta

 _New features are added regularly_.
-Please see the [feedback](https://github.com/genidma/teatime-accessibility?tab=readme-ov-file#feedback) section towards the end of this Readme.
+To request or suggest additional features and/or to join, please see a link to the discussions/[feedback](https://github.com/genidma/teatime-accessibility?tab=readme-ov-file#feedback) section towards the end of this Readme.

 ## Features